yracine/device-type.myneurio/readme.md

 /******************************************************************************************/

-7) Use SmartSetup and execute My NeurioServiceMgr again (to create the Neurio Appliances only) /******************************************************************************************/
+7) Use SmartSetup and execute MyNeurioServiceMgr again to create the Neurio Appliances this time /******************************************************************************************/

+If you want to create also some Neurio Appliances under ST, execute MyNeurioServiceMgr again.

 You then just need to press Next till the last page where your appliances are selected.
 Then, you press 'Done' to confirm the creation.